gillis785/coffee-connoisseur/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+## VSCode Extensions:

+vscode-icons
+ES7 React/Redux/GraphQL/React-Native
+ESLint
+GitLens
+JavaScript and TypeScript Nightly
+Live Share
+Palenight Theme
+Prettier
+Quokka.js
+Tailwind CSS IntelliSense
+PostCSS Language Support // This fixes any errors that appear in your code such as unknown at rule @tailwind and unknown at rule @apply

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ## Learn More